samanthavenialogan/governance/GSoC-Ideas.md

 _Difficulty:_ Medium to Hard based on the level of implementation (machine learning).

 _Requirements:_ Python programming.
 API Development.
-Some understanding of the social scientific process and qualitative data analysis
+Some understanding of the social scientific process and qualitative data analysis.
+Willingness to learn CHAOSS GrimoireLab Structure.

 _Recommended:_ Other API languages.
 Interest in science of community management and anthropological studies of online worlds.
-Willingness to learn CHAOSS Property Structures.
 Interest in machine learning.

  _Mentors:_  Dylan Marcy (SociallyConstructed.Online), @samanthavenialogan (SociallyConstructed.Online), @valeriocos (GrimoireLabs), @GeorgLink (Advising only)